-This is my first attempt at these rather challenging Italian pastries – pastries I had never heard of until I tried one very recently and was immediately smitten.
-It goes without saying that I had to have a go at making these.
+This is my first attempt at these challenging Italian pastries – pastries I tried for the first time only a few years ago.
+It goes without saying that I had to have a go at making these, relying solely on a loose recipe description from a bakery…..

 Sfogliatella means small, thin leaves – and that is precisely what you have here: a shatteringly crisp pastry shell, formed with so many thin layers (the leaves), all encasing a soft, creamy spiced orangey filling with a hint of honey and the added crunch and flavour of toasted pistachios.